Huzzi-Aliaas/Internship_HB2021/README.md

 ## License

-This project is licensed unter the MIT License -- see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgements